-Bali Travel: A Conversation with Kaytia King
+Bali Travel Tips: In Conversation with Kaytia King

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to Bali?

 I’m currently a graduate student at North Carolina State in Raleigh working on a Masters in Communications with an international focus.
 I went to Bali last year in October when I was living and working as a teacher in Bangkok.
 I’d always dreamed about going to Bali and being that close, I jumped at the chance.

 How long did you go for?
 How did you spend your time?

 I was there less than a week, and I spent my days in Ubud wandering through temples, journaling, sampling the food and dropping into every little store I could find.

 When I went up to the northeast section of Amed I just relaxed by the water, which was absolutely gorgeous.
 The vacation was meant for decompressing before my departure back to America.